airvzxf/archlinux-installer-and-setup/README.md

 ### 2. Init
 Reboot your computer with your bootloader USB and start with the USB.

-1. Select the first option which is ????????.
+1. Select the first option which is "Arch Linux archiso x86_64 UEFI CD".

 2. Wait for the login session, if it requires a user you can press [enter] or write root.